radius-project/docs/docs/content/concepts/defining-an-app/_index.md

 ---
 type: docs
-title: "Radius application model"
+title: "Define your app"
-linkTitle: "App model"
+linkTitle: "Define your app"
 description: "Learn how to model your applications with the Radius application model"
 weight: 200
 ---